 {\bf Technical contributions.} Our key technical contributions are as follows.
 For pushdown systems under global strategies we show that the mean-payoff objective problem can be solved by only considering additional stack height that is polynomial.
 We then show that the stack height bounded problem can be solved in polynomial time using a dynamic programming style algorithm.
-For pushdown games under global strategies our undecidability result is obtained as a reduction from the universality problem of \emph{weighted} automata (which is undecidable~\cite{Krob,ABK11}).
-For modular strategies we first show existence of a cycle independent modular strategies, and then show memoryless modular strategies are sufficient.
-Given memoryless modular strategies and polynomial time algorithm for pushdown systems, we obtain the NP upper bound for the modular strategies problem.
+For pushdown games under global strategies our undecidability result is obtained by a reduction from the universality problem of \emph{weighted} automata (which is undecidable~\cite{Krob,ABK11}).
+For modular strategies we first show the existence of cycle independent modular strategies, and then show that memoryless modular strategies are sufficient.
+Given memoryless modular strategies and our polynomial-time algorithm for pushdown systems, we obtain the NP upper bound for the modular strategies problem.
 Our NP-hardness result for modular strategies is a reduction from the 3-SAT problem.

 {\bf Organization.} Our paper is organized as follows.
 In Section~\ref{sect:PushDownProcesses} (resp.
 Section~\ref{sec:games}) we present the results for pushdown systems (resp. pushdown games) under global strategies.
 In Section~\ref{sec:modular} we present the results for modular strategies.